-These two gems, coded by some noble souls on the Internet, make Linux atop Windows installation a breeze.
-Infact, you won’t even have to go through the partitioning bit (Where most people get confused).
+Wubi and Mint4Win are two gems, coded by some noble souls on the Internet, make Linux atop Windows installation a breeze.
+In fact, you won’t even have to go through the partitioning bit.

-Wubi is an acronym for Windows UBuntu Installer.
-Mint4Win is made for Linux Mint and does the same.
+Wubi is an acronym for Windows Ubuntu Installer.
+Mint4Win is built for Linux Mint for the same purpose.

-Please note that although the two tools are well tested by many worldwide, including us, neither us nor the developers take any responsibility in case of any kind of bootloader corruption or Partition table malfunction.
+Please note that although the two tools are well tested by many worldwide, including us, neither the user or the developers take any responsibility in case of any kind of bootloader corruption or Partition table malfunction.

-- A PC with Windows Vista/Windows 7.
+- A PC with Windows Vista/Windows 7/ Windows 8.1 / Windows 10.
 The program is known to have some issues with Windows XP.

 - Download the Ubuntu/Mint ISO and place at a convenient location.
 Chances are Wubi/Mint4Win installer may be present in the ISO itself.